Managing printers in your environment is a multistage process:

 - The types of drivers to support.

-- Whether to install printer drivers automatically when they are missing from Server OS machines.
+- Whether to install printer drivers automatically when they are missing from Multi-session OS machines.

 - Whether to create driver compatibility lists.